 Want to spend less on groceries?
 I challenged myself to spend just £50 a month – here’s how I did it.

 This year, as one of our new year’s resolutions, my partner and I decided we needed to make some serious cutbacks on our spending.
-One area I was really keen to so was spend less on groceries, especially food.
+One area I was really keen to spend less on was groceries, especially food.
 We didn’t budget for it at all, spending whatever we felt like and I estimate we were spending around £150 – £200 a month for just the two of us.

 So, for January, we decided we would try only spending £50 for the month for all food and household items.
 Our cupboards were bulging with left over Christmas food and we were definitely up for the challenge!